realnedsanders/Coordination-Trilemma/appendix-c.md

 **Prerequisites:** Understanding that voluntary coordination is necessary (Appendices A & B)

 **What this provides:** Honest analysis of practical implementation challenges with calibrated uncertainty.
-We know VCS is necessary—can it actually work?
+We know VCS is necessary.
+Can it actually work?

 **If you're short on time:** Read §0 (Epistemic Status) and §4 (Summary), which frame the uncertainty and decision-theoretic justification.